Tharun53666/Blended-Labs-2025-26-Even/README.md

-# Lab 3 – Introduction to Amazon Elastic Compute Cloud (EC2)
+# Lab 4 – Working with Amazon Elastic Block Store (EBS)

 ## Author

 * **Name**: Tharrun D
-* **Register Number**: 212224240170
+* **Register Number**: 212224220114
+* **Date of Submission**: 29.05.2026

 ---

 ## Objective

-The objective of this experiment is to understand the fundamentals of Amazon Elastic Compute Cloud (EC2).
-This lab focuses on launching and managing a virtual server, understanding instance types and AMIs, connecting to an EC2 instance, monitoring its status, and performing basic instance operations such as start, stop, and terminate.
+The objective of this experiment is to understand how Amazon Elastic Block Store (EBS) provides persistent block-level storage for EC2 instances.
+This lab focuses on creating and attaching an EBS volume, formatting and mounting it on an EC2 instance, storing data, and verifying data persistence after instance reboot.

 ---